Tamman’s SXSW 2023 Experience

 - Speakers state that because of these biases, bringing together team members of diverse backgrounds is increasingly important.

-We also enjoyed spending time with our friends at the Amplify Philly house!
+We also enjoyed spending time with our friends at the Amplify Philly House!
 They had a fantastic atmosphere and even more incredible panelists.

 Overall, our presence at SXSW was a success both as individuals and as a company.
 SXSW helped our employees learn more about their chosen fields and how seemingly separate journeys can help build them up.
 It provided us the opportunity for our CEO to visit our Texas crew and get to know them better and understand what their day-to-day experience is like.